csebooks/ds-algorithms/content.en/trees/_index.md

 Notice the order of the tests.
 It is crucial that the test for an empty tree be performed first, since otherwise the indirections would be on a NULL pointer.
 The remaining tests are arranged with the least likely case last.
 Also note that both recursive calls are actually tail recursions and can be easily removed with an assignment and a goto.
 The use of tail recursion is justifiable here because the simplicity of algorithmic expression compensates for the decrease in speed, and the amount of stack space used is expected to be only O(log n).

+### 4.3.3.
+Find_min and find_max

-##4.3.3.
-Find_min and find_maxThese routines return the position of the smallest and largest elements in the tree, respectively.
+These routines return the position of the smallest and largest elements in the tree, respectively.
 Although returning the exact values of these elements might seem more reasonable, this would be inconsistent with the find operation.
 It is important that similar-looking operations do similar things.
 To perform a find_min, start at the root and go left as long as there is a left child.
 The stopping point is the smallest element.
 The find_max routine is the same, except that branching is to the right child.

 This is so easy that many programmers do not bother using recursion.
 We will code the routines both ways by doing find_min recursively and find_max nonrecursively (see Figs. 4.19 and 4.20).